Jose-IFR/testing/README.md

 <blockquote>
   <p dir="auto">
     <g-emoji class="g-emoji" alias="warning" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/26a0.png">⚠️  </g-emoji>
-    <strong>The recommened cyle to run the process is between 5 to 10 minutes, depending on the amount of Paypal orders recived</strong>
+    <strong>The recommened schedule run for the process is between 5 to 10 minutes, depending on the amount of Paypal orders recived</strong>
   </p>
 </blockquote>